-In our Medical business segment, we design, manufacture, sell and service X-ray imaging components for use in a range of radiographic and fluoroscopic imaging applications, computed tomography ("CT"), mammography, oncology, cardiac, surgery, dental and computer-aided detection.
-We provide a broad range of X-ray imaging components for Medical customers, including X-ray tubes, digital detectors, high voltage connectors, image-processing software and workstations, computer-aided diagnostic software, collimators, automatic exposure control devices, generators, ionization chambers and buckys.
+In our Medical business segment, we design, manufacture, sell and service X-ray imaging components for use in a range of radiographic or fluoroscopic imaging applications including, computed tomography ("CT"), mammography, oncology, cardiac, surgery, dental, and computer-aided detection.
+We provide a broad range of X-ray imaging components for Medical customers, including X-ray tubes, digital detectors, high voltage connectors, image-processing software and workstations, computer-aided diagnostic software, collimators, automatic exposure control devices, generators, heat exchangers, ionization chambers and buckys.

-A significant portion of our revenues come from the sales of high-end X-ray tubes used in CT imaging and high-end dynamic digital detectors used in fluoroscopic and 3-D dental imaging applications.
+A significant portion of our revenues come from the sales of high-end X-ray tubes used in CT imaging and high-end dynamic digital detectors used in fluoroscopic and 3D dental imaging applications.
 These upper-tier imaging components are characterized by increased levels of technological complexity, engineering and intellectual property that typically allow these products to have a higher sales price and gross margin.

-The digital detector market continues to mature from initial product introductions more than 15 years ago.
-For the past few years, we have experienced price erosion for these products, predominantly in the highly-competitive market for lower-tier radiographic detectors.
+The digital detector market continues to mature from initial product introductions that were made approximately 15 years ago.
+For the past few years, we have experienced price erosion for these products, predominantly in the highly-competitive market for radiographic detectors.
 We anticipate this trend will continue in the foreseeable future.

-Our X-ray imaging components are primarily sold to imaging system original equipment manufacturer ("OEM") customers that incorporate them into their X-ray imaging systems for a number of modalities.
+Our X-ray imaging components are primarily sold to OEM customers that incorporate our products into their X-ray imaging systems for a variety of medical modalities and industrial applications.
 To a much lesser extent, we also sell our X-ray imaging components to independent service companies, distributors and directly to end-users for replacement purposes.

 In China, the government is broadening the availability of healthcare services throughout the country.
 As a result, the number of diagnostic X-ray imaging systems, including CT, has grown significantly.
-For fiscal year 2018, approximately 10% of our revenues came from X-ray imaging components shipped to China-based OEMs and distributors.
 We are developing CT tubes and related subsystems for Chinese OEMs as they introduce new CT imaging systems in China.
-We anticipate that China-based revenues will continue to increase as a percentage of our revenues.
+Over the long-term, we anticipate that China-based revenues will increase as a percentage of our revenues.
+For fiscal year 2019, revenues from X-ray imaging components shipped to China-based OEMs and distributors declined to approximately 8% of total company revenues from 10% in the prior year.
+This decrease reflects a tariff-related decline in sales of radiographic digital detectors in China as well as lower non-OEM aftermarket sales, which more than offset an increase in sales of CT tubes to OEM customers.